svet-ko/backend-group4/README.md

 ## Deployment

-Access this project live [here](https://e-commerce-svet-ko.onrender.com/api/v1).
+Do not hesitate to access this project by [the link](https://main--marvelous-torte-2b4ae0.netlify.app/) to try it out.